f4b6a3/uuid-creator/README.md

 ### Name-based

 There are two types of name-based UUIDs: MD5 and SHA-1.
 The MD5 is registered as version 3.
-And the SHA-1 is version 5.
+And the SHA-1 is registered as version 5.

 Two parameters are needed to generate a name-based UUID: a name space and a name.

 The name space is a UUID object.
 But a string may be passed as argument.
 The factory converts it to UUID.
 The name space is optional.

 The name in the standard is an array of bytes.
 But a string may also be passed as argument.

+This implementation also provides a name-based UUID generator that uses SHA-256.

 ### Random